ricardocrescenti/flutter-simple-localization/README.md

 import 'package:simple_localization/simple_localization.dart';
 ```

+## How to internationalize your app or package

 First, I recommend that you declare an enumeration with the message names to make it easier to find messages

 ```dart